Cockfighting: Spain

+Ukraine

+In Ukraine, cockfights, as well as fights involving other animals (dogs, geese, etc.) are prohibited by Art.
+25 of the Law of Ukraine "On the Protection of Animals from Cruelty" and Art.
+299 of the Criminal Code of Ukraine.
+For organizing cockfights, the culprit can be sentenced to a fine of up to 850 hryvnias (Ukrainian currency) or imprisonment for up to six months.

 United Kingdom

 Cockfighting was banned outright in England and Wales and in the British Overseas Territories with the Cruelty to Animals Act 1835.
 Sixty years later, in 1895, cockfighting was also banned in Scotland, where it had been relatively common in the 18th century.
 A reconstructed cockpit from Denbigh in North Wales may be found at St Fagans National History Museum in Cardiff and a reference exists in 1774 to a cockpit at Stanecastle in Scotland.
+One of the few perfect examples of a cockpit which still exist today can be found on Chislehurst Common, in southeast London.

 According to a 2017 report by the RSPCA, cockfighting in England and Wales was at a five-year high.

 United States

 As of 2023, cockfighting is illegal in all 50 U.S. states, the District of Columbia, and all U.S. territories.
 The last state to implement a state law banning cockfighting was Louisiana; the Louisiana State Legislature voted to approve a ban in June 2007, which went into effect in August 2008.